| | |

 What If It’s Not You?

 Most MLM advice sounds the same.
+Stay consistent.
+Talk to more people.
+Trust the process.

 The Part Nobody Wants to Say Out Loud